 Make the most of your time in one of the world’s grandest cities

-I’m here for less than 24 hours.
+I’m not staying for very long.
 What’s quick and easy to see?

 Get on the water